 - 1. You have a right to look at your school records.
 To look at your records you should give the principal a written request listing the records that you want to see.
 The principal must allow you to see the records within 30 days from receiving your request. - 2.
 You have a right to request changes in your school records if you believe the records are inaccurate, misleading, or that they violate your privacy rights.
 If you want to change your records you should tell the principal in writing what you want changed and why you think it ought to be changed.
 If the principal agrees with you, your records will be changed.
-If the principal disagrees with you, you may request a hearing. - 3.
+If the principal disagrees with you, you may request a hearing.
+More information regarding this process can be found in Policy 8330, located on the District's website. - 3.
 Your consent is required before others may see your school records; however the law authorizes some people to see your records without your consent.
 One example is a school official with a legitimate educational interest in the record.
 A school official includes a person employed by the School Board as an administrator, attorney, supervisor, instructor, or support staff member; adult school volunteer; and a person or company with whom the School Board has contracted to perform a special task (such as an attorney, school resource officer, auditor, medical consultant, or therapist).
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility. - 4.
 You have a right to file a complaint with the U.S. Department of Education if you believe the school has violated any of your rights with respect to school records.
 If you have a complaint, send it in writing to: